Aliza Ayaz: Other work and media involvement

 Ayaz is involved with global health policy initiatives at UCL's department under the Vice-Provost (Health) David Lomas.
 She is currently enrolled on an undergraduate program for Population Health Sciences at UCL.

-She has written about universities' carbon-neutrality policies,.
+She has written about universities' carbon-neutrality policies.

 Ayaz has been covered in CNN, BBC, Geo TV, ARY News, The Express Tribune, The Pakistan Daily, Parlho Pink, The Women Journal, The News International, Daily Pakistan, LexGaze Weekly, and in other media on subjects including sustainable fashion, environmental consultancy and student entrepreneurship.

 She was ranked number three on The Pakistan Daily's 30 under 30 list in 2021.
+Ayaz regularly participates at global climate forums on behalf of the UK Government and previously spoke at the 2021 United Nations Climate Change Conference (COP26).

+Ayaz is often interviewed on lifestyle related climate topics, and has spoken extensively on how Gen-Z cope with climate anxiety.
+Ayaz is a frequent speaker in the corporate sector, invited by organisations to assist them with their sustainability goals.
+She has delivered keynotes at significant conferences such as the ESG and Climate Summit 2023.

 Ayaz has been involved in the Ayaz Rana Foundation, a charity launched in 2022 to provide assistance to the impoverished and the deprived.

+Aliza has been invited to speak at The Economist Sustainability Week in 2024 as the only youth sustainability leader.
+She regularly mentors students, such as through the University of Leeds careers events and participates in regional events, such as International Women’s Day celebrations.

+Ayaz participated in the Green Futures Showcase on behalf of UK Government and Bradford City Council, engaging with young students to highlight green careers and sustainability's importance in various industries.

+Recognised as an industry Diversity & Inclusion leader, Ayaz has been invited to speak at notable conferences including the Sustainability LIVE 2024 summit, where she spoke about the intersection of social impact within corporate strategies.